csutorasa/wiclax4j/docs/acquisitiontype.md

 ### inCommandEndChars

 Chars used to indicate the end of a command when sent by the device.
-Not used, the protocol must use either \r or \n as command separator.
+Not used, the protocol must use either:
+`\n`, `\r` or `\r\n` as command separator.

 ### outCommandEndChars

 Optional.
 Chars used to indicate the end of a command when sent by Wiclax.

 Defaults to `\r` if not set.

+## isWithHeartBeat

+Optional.
+Sets if the heartbeat messages are expected from the server.

+Defaults to `0`.

+## heartbeatValue

+Optional.
+Sets the heartbeat message text.

+Defaults to `*`.

 ### commandsForInitialization

 Optional.
 Set of text commands to send when initiating a connection with the device.
 The commands must include any end char if necessary.

+Defaults to `HELLO\r`.

 ### getClockCommand